 One of the many variety shows available in the 1970s (along with Sonny and Cher, Captain and Tennille, Donny and Marie, etc).
-Hosted by black comic Flip Wilson, this show ...
+Hosted by African American comic actor Flip Wilson, this show ...
 See full summary »

 An anthology comedy series featuring a line up of different celebrity guest stars appearing in anywhere from one, two, three, and four short stories or vignettes within an hour about versions of love and romance.

 9 of 13 people found this review helpful.